 If you’ve mastered dumbbells and barbells but have steered clear of kettlebells thus far, you’re missing out on an exceptional workout.
 Kettlebell training uses more muscles and burns more calories than many other types of weightlifting.
-Kettlebells come in various sizes, and if you’re wondering, “What size kettlebell should you buy?” there are some things to keep in mind.
+Kettlebells come in various sizes, and if you’re wondering, “What size kettlebell should you buy?” there are some things to remember.

 Why Are Kettlebell Exercises Beneficial?

-To get the most out of your kettlebell training, you need to choose the right kettlebell.
-You also need to do the exercises and movements with the correct form.
+You need to choose the right kettlebell to get the most out of your kettlebell training.
+You also need to do the exercises and movements in the correct form.
 If you start with a lighter kettlebell, you won’t challenge your full body.
-If you start out too heavy, you could cause injury.
+If you start too heavy, you could cause injury.

 What Are the Different Kettlebell Sizes or Weights?